A Generalized Minimax Q-learning Algorithm for Two-Player Zero-Sum Stochastic Games: Conclusions

 \section{Conclusions}

 In this work, we use the technique of successive relaxation to propose a modified min-max Bellman operator for two-player zero-sum games.
 We prove that the contraction factor of this modified min-max Bellman operator is less than the discount factor (contraction of the standard min-max Bellman operator) for the choice of $w>1$.
 The construction of the modified Q-Bellman operator enabled us to develop a generalized minimax Q-learning algorithm.
 We show the almost sure convergence of our proposed algorithm.
 We then derive a relation between our proposed algorithm and the standard minimax Q-learning algorithm.
 We also propose a model-free (from samples) version of our algorithm and prove its convergence under the boundedness of iterates assumption.
 In the future, we would like to incorporate function approximation architecture and apply our proposed algorithm on practical applications.
+Moreover, as a future work, we would like to explore the theoretical sample complexity of our algorithm and compare the same with minimax Q-learning.